|Tim Roufs||extended search|

 They probably say to you when you're with your wife, "Well is that the same woman as when I saw you up there?"

-Your wife will laugh along with them because it's a joke, but, when the two of you leave, she'll ask you, she'll drive at you, "What did you mean by 'well, were you with another woman?'!"
+Your wife will laugh along with them because it's a joke, but, when the two of you leave, she'll ask you, she'll drive at you, "What did she mean by 'well, were you with another woman?'!"
 Then the argument will start and you'll argue many of your troubles.
 And when they are dissatisfied with you, they don't want to see any part of you!

 Oh there are lot of angles!
 But the marriages that pick up and move away to another area get along good because they have no interference or interruption by others.
 And if you're far enough away, you don't get a chance to get the local gossip or news about your background, or about what you were like, you might say, in your teen-age days.